Code-Institute-Submissions/cherry-mildrew-detection/README.md

 To save time in this process, the IT team suggested an ML system that is capable of detecting instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project to all other crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

-* 1 - The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy and that contains powdery mildew.
+* 1 - The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy and one that contains powdery mildew.
 * 2 - The client is interested to predict if a cherry leaf is healthy or contains powdery mildew.

 ## Epics and User Stories